OkieOth/yacg/docs/standard_extensions.md

 It is internally mapped to `yacg_model_schema->Property->foreignKey`.

 ## Marks type properties as key field
-To mark a property as key add the '__key' entry.
+To mark a property as key add the 'x-key' entry.

 ```json
         ...